-SEVENTY FOUR YEARS of the Mt.
+SEVENTY FIVE YEARS of the Mt.
 SAC CROSS COUNTRY INVITATIONAL

 The people, course, innovation & technology that made the event an iconic American fall sporting classic